giacomo-ciro/240429_evolving-tinder/README.md

 ## Repository Structure
 - `main.ipynb`: the python notebook containing all the code for the EA implementation and optimization;
-- `report.pdf`: the detailed project report explaining the methodology, implementation, and results of the project.
+- `evolving_tinder.pdf`: the detailed project report explaining the methodology, implementation, and results of the project.